 Maintained by NextGen Coastal — $342M under management in OC & LA

-Habitability is not about aesthetic preferences.
-It's about whether the unit is safe, sanitary, and fit for human occupancy.
-A chipped countertop is not a habitability issue.
+Not about aesthetics.
+Not about preferences.
+Whether the unit is safe, sanitary, and fit for human occupancy.
+A chipped countertop isn't a habitability issue.
 A clogged sewer line is.

 🏠